 Local Media Foundation will take a 7% administrative fee from the donations received, net of Givebutter and credit card fees.
 The LMF fee covers our costs to set up and maintain the campaigns, process payments, disburse funds, and report to the IRS.

 How do we apply to participate?

-Start by completing the application form.
-Applications open on August 1, 2022 and will be reviewed on a rolling basis.
+Applications will open in August and will be reviewed on a rolling basis.

-Approved news organizations will need to execute a participant agreement with LMF and submit a participant information form which provides more specific details about your campaign.
-Once all requested materials have been submitted, LMF will make best efforts to launch a participant’s campaign within three-five business days.
+Approved news organizations will need to execute a participant agreement with LMF and submit a participant information form that provides more specific details about your campaign.
+Once all requested materials have been submitted, LMF will make its best effort to launch a participant’s campaign within three-five business days.